smithlabcode/dme/INSTALL.md

 make
 ```
 After successful compilation, dme2 binary can be found in the dme root directory.
-See instruction in README.txt about how to run dme2.
+See instructions in README.txt about how to run dme2.